Nonspecific interstitial pneumonia (NSIP)

 Nonspecific interstitial pneumonia (NSIP) is a rare disorder that affects the tissue that surrounds and separates the tiny air sacs of the lungs.
 These air sacs, called the alveoli, are where the exchange of oxygen and carbon dioxide takes place between the lungs and the bloodstream.
 Interstitial pneumonia is a disease in which the mesh-like walls of the alveoli become inflamed.
 The pleura (a thin covering that protects and cushions the lungs and the individual lobes of the lungs) might become inflamed as well.

-NSIP can be found in a number of different diseases, including connective tissue disorders (diseases that affect the structural tissues in the body), reaction to certain medications, hypersensitivity pneumonitis, and HIV.
+NSIP can be found in a number of different diseases, including connective tissue disorders (diseases that affect the structural tissues in the body), reactions to certain medications, HIV, as well as other conditions.
 A large number of patients also have idiopathic NSIP, which means that the specific cause of the lung disease is unknown.

 Both inflammation and fibrosis may be present at the same time.
 Generally, the prognosis is better for patients with the cellular form of NSIP.